stresearch/gaia/README.md

 For default parameters consult `gaia.config.Config` class.
 There are three groups of parameters: `trainer_params, dataset_params, model_params` .

 Parameters can be specified by
-- directly passing nested dictionaries for each or
+- directly passing nested dictionaries for each
+- pass in nothing which will automatically read in defaults from Config
-- command line arcugemens using the `dot` notation
+- command line arcugemens using the `dot` notation to override specified Config defaults

 Example configs: